lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 ### Patriarchs Who Are Called to Another Church Position

 A patriarch may not be called to a position of Church administration unless the Quorum of the Twelve Apostles approves the call in advance.
 Such positions include a member of a bishopric; high council; or stake, mission, or temple presidency.
-If approval is given, the patriarch is given nonfunctioning status.
+If approval is given, the patriarch is given “not actively serving” status.

 A patriarch may be called to serve in other callings without approval from the Quorum of the Twelve.
 He may also serve as a sealer or temple ordinance worker.